apsariUdithara/Student_Registration_System/README.md

 How to Use:
 🔄 Clone the repository to your local machine.
-🏗 Set up the MySQL database using the provided schema.
+🏗 Set up the Microsoft SQL Server database using the provided schema.
 🔧 Open the project in Visual Studio, configure the database connection.
 🚀 Build and run the application to unleash the power of StudentHub.
 🤝 Contribute & Collaborate: We welcome contributions, bug reports, and suggestions to enhance StudentHub further.
 Let's make educational management a breeze together!